Understanding school employment

 • I am prepared to apply those processes to deal with competency issues.

-Performance management systems – Ministry of Education documents
+Performance management – Ministry of Education

 A complaint about teacher performance

 During the first month of being a principal, you have fielded three expressions of concern about Mr M, a permanent teacher, failing to provide his students with quality teaching.
 Two of the concerns came from other staff and one is from a parent you listened to at the latest school get-together.
+The word "concerns" is used because no-one has specifically used the words "complaint" or "competency", or committed their views to paper.

 Team development

 It is 1 June.
-Your new school’s teachers are used to a model of in-service training that fits around going to courses, occasional visits to other schools to observe, and assistance being given to pay the fees of teachers studying for university papers.
+Your new school’s teachers are used to a model of in-service training that fits around going to courses, occasional visits to other schools to observe, and financial assistance to pay fees for university papers.
+School staff meetings are fortnightly and follow a pattern of dealing with school calendar events and administrative processes.

-School staff meetings are fortnightly and follow a pattern of dealing with school calendar events and administrative process.
-After 6 months of observation and listening, you have come to the conclusion that all the staff would benefit from dialogue and collaboration about how to achieve the teaching and learning goals laid out in the school's strategic plan.
-How will you set about progressing your idea?
+After six months of observing and listening, you have come to the conclusion that all the staff would benefit from dialogue and collaboration about how to achieve the teaching and learning goals laid out in the school's strategic plan.

 Tell a colleague | Back to top